+I’m also a writer.
 Sometimes I write books for curious young adults and history buffs.
-I also write articles about sex and pop culture.
+I write magazine articles about sex, pop culture, productivity, time management, history, and crime–but not all at the same time.
 Occasionally, I write academic stuff that nobody reads.

 My Reading Life